revaturelabs/interviewquestions/Java/Exception Handling/CustomExceptions.md

 ## Custom Exceptions

-1.What is use of Custom Exceptions?
+1.What is the use of Custom Exceptions?

 ![Easy](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/simple%20(2).svg)